Plea Bargaining For Repeat DWI Offenders

 Financial Penalties

-Fines and court costs are mandatory and vary based on the offense and whether it’s a first, second, or third offense.
-Additional fees are required by law, which may include a surcharge to the Motor Vehicle Commission.
+Fines, court costs, and assessments are mandatory and vary based on the offense and whether it’s a first, second, or third offense.
+Additional assessments are required by law, including administrative surcharges and fees to the Motor Vehicle Commission.

 Interlock Device Installation